6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 3. GPU (Graphics Card)

-Only the last part is true…you cannot remove or replace the graphics part.
-But the first part is balooney, solidworks supports all video cards including consumer gaming cards, not just workstation cards.
+Only the last part is accurate—you can’t remove or replace the graphics component in most laptops.
+But the first part is a myth!
+SolidWorks actually supports all video cards, including consumer gaming cards, not just workstation GPUs.

 Name | Cores | vRAM | Speed |